Muthoni Kirima: Later life

-After the war ended in 1956 Muthoni and other Mau Mau fighters had a very hard time getting back into society.
-As the Mau Mau group was still seen as a radical organization and after the war, they were put in detention camps and beat as others tried to create their new life.
-Muthoni was one of those who tried to create a new life, but she was struggling.
+After the war ended in 1956 Mũthoni, and other Mau Mau fighters had a very hard time getting back into society.
+As the Mau Mau group was still seen as a radical organization and after the war, they were put in detention camps and beaten as others tried to create their new life.
+Mũthoni, was one of those who tried to create a new life, but she was struggling.
 She and her husband had no money or capital and although they were part of the people who fought for independence, they did not get any of the benefits of the new government.
-People forgot and didn’t care about them, so they had to struggle begging for food on the street and sleeping next to toilets, until Muthoni was fed up with the situation.
+People forgot and didn’t care about them, so they had to struggle begging for food on the street and sleeping next to toilets, until Mũthoni, was fed up with the situation.

 She went right to the Mayor of Nairobi, and according to her biography, this is what happened next: “When I walked to his office, I didn’t first talk to him, I just lay down on the mat.
 He rose up and asked me what my problem was.
 I told him I was not going to leave until he gave me a place to stay and if none was available, he was to leave me sleeping on his office mat as he went home.”
-After this the mayor found her the place that she lives today in Nyeri where she stays to this day.
-Today she is still alive and although not a lot of people know who she is or what she has done, she gets visitors who like to hear her story.
+After this the mayor found her the place that she lived in Nyeri where she stayed until her death.
+Although not a lot of people knew who she was or what she has done, she got visitors who liked to hear her story.

 In 1990, she served as a nominated councilor in Nyeri County Council, central Kenya.

 In 1998, President Daniel arap Moi awarded her a medal for distinguished service, and in 2014, President Uhuru Kenyatta awarded her the Head of State Commendation.

-Currently, Muthoni wa Kirima lives in a Nyeri suburb.
+Mũthoni lived in a Nyeri suburb until her death.
 "Kenya is my only child," she told the Daily Nation in an interview in 2012, referencing a miscarriage during her time in the forest which left her unable to conceive.
+However, she adopted children.

 As of 2013, she still wore her hair in the long dreadlocks that she had grown while she was hiding from the British.
 She has said that she will not cut her hair until she sees the benefit of independence.
-On April 2, 2022 Muthoni cut down her dreadlocks.
-The operation was carried out by Mama Ngina Kenyatta the wife of Kenya's first president Jomo Kenyatta and the mother of Uhuru Kenyatta another Kenyan president.
-Ngina Kenyatta led the celebration, as the two reminisced their youthful life, friendship and freedom fighting.
+On 2 April 2022, Mũthoni had her dreadlocks cut by Mama Ngina Kenyatta, the wife of Kenya's first president Jomo Kenyatta and the mother of Uhuru Kenyatta, another Kenyan president.
+Ngina Kenyatta led the celebration, as the two reminisced about their youthful life, friendship and freedom fighting.